unfoldingWord-dev/translationStudio-Info/docs/tSettings.rst

 1.	**Device name**

   * Naming the tablet is helpful when sharing with a friend.
-See Backup and Share Your Work for more information.
+See `Uploading or Exporting Your Work <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/tUpload.rst>`_ for more information.

   * Tap **Device name** to name the tablet.
 A pop-up window opens where you can enter a name for your tablet.